bongbang/challenge/readme.markdown

 ## Design

 I aim for the sweet spot between performance and memory-efficiency.
-Without rigorous benchmarking, I estimate that every step of program is carried out in roughly constant time (O(1)), with a modest memory requirement.
-The largely repetitive degrees are efficiently stored as a frequency table (implemented with a humble list), which yields automatic sorting.
+Without rigorous benchmarking, I estimate that every step of the program is carried out in roughly constant time (*O(1)*), with a modest memory requirement.
+The largely repetitive degrees are efficiently stored in a frequency table (implemented as a humble list), which yields automatic sorting.
 Memory footprint is further reduced by storing edges as sorted `tuples` instead of `frozensets`.

 Only a transaction with a valid payor, payee, and timestamp is processed.
 The payor and the payee cannot be the same person in a transaction.